ytget/yt-downloader/README.md

     - `SHA256SUMS.txt` generated and attached to GitHub Release

 - How to help
-  - Report issues with logs (`make debug`), OS/Go versions, `yt-dlp --version`, and reproducible URLs.
+  - Report issues with logs (`make debug`), OS/Go versions, and reproducible URLs.
   - Propose improvements: UX, localization, tests, docs.
   - Smaller PRs are easier to review.